KP solitons and total positivity for the Grassmannian: Introduction

-The KP equation is a two-dimensional nonlinear dispersive wave equation which was proposed by Kadomtsev and Peviashvili in 1970 to study the stability problem of the soliton solutions of the Korteweg-de Vries (KdV) equation \cite{KP70}.
+where $u=u(x,y,t)$ represents the wave amplitude at the point $(x,y)$ in the $xy$-plane for fixed time $t$.
+The equation was proposed by Kadomtsev and Peviashvili in 1970 to study the transversal stability of the soliton solutions of the Korteweg-de Vries (KdV) equation \cite{KP70}.
 The KP equation can also be used to describe shallow water waves, and in particular, the equation provides an excellent model for the resonant interaction of those waves (see \cite{K10} for recent progress).
 The equation has a rich mathematical structure, and is now considered to be the prototype of an integrable nonlinear dispersive wave equation with two spatial dimensions (see for example \cite{NMPZ84,AC91,D91,MJD00,H04}).

 One of the main breakthroughs in the KP theory was given by Sato \cite{Sato}, who realized that solutions of the KP equation could be written in terms of points on an infinite-dimensional Grassmannian.
 The present paper deals with a real, finite-dimensional version of the Sato theory; in particular, we are interested in solutions that are regular in the entire $xy$-plane, where they are localized along certain rays.
-Such a solution can be constructed from a point $A$ of the real Grassmannian.
-More specifically, one can apply the {\it Wronskian form} \cite{Sato,Sa79,FN,H04} to $A$ to produce a $\tau$-function $\tau_A(x,y,t)$ which is a sum of exponentials, and from the $\tau$-function one can construct a solution $u_A(x,y,t)$ to the KP equation.
+We call such solution \emph{line-soliton solution}, and they can be constructed from a point $A$ of the real Grassmannian \cite{Sato,Sa79,FN,H04}.
+In this paper, we denote by $u_A(x,y,t)$ the solution associated to $A$.